mstemm/labs/security/falco/README.md

    condition: (evt.type=open or evt.type=openat) and evt.is_open_write=true and fd.typechar='f'
    ```

-Just as a reminder that at its core, Falco works doing a live capture of system calls like `open` or `openat`.
+Just as a reminder that at its core, Falco performs a live capture of system calls like `open` or `openat`.

 Now, you can spawn a new container and try this rule: